qub Protocol Specification

 // Total preimage: 91 bytes → 32-byte hash

-Trailing byte: the 91st preimage byte MUST be 0x00.
+org_id_present byte: the byte following unlock_at MUST be 0x00.
 The reference implementation exposes this as the constant ORG_ID_PRESENT_INDIVIDUAL = 0x00 in crates/qub-core/src/signing.rs; viewers reconstructing sig_input for verification MUST emit the same byte.

-Signature scope — what is and isn't covered. sig_input commits to four envelope fields: version, qub_id, body_hash, unlock_at (plus the fixed domain separator and org_id_present byte).
-Three of those four are structural invariants: qub_id is itself derived from version, content_type, created_at, unlock_at, outcome_at, drand_round, and body_hash via the §4.1 preimage, so any change to those fields produces a different qub_id and invalidates the signature transitively.
-The directly-authenticated surface is therefore:
+Signature scope — what is and isn't covered.
+The V2 sig_input commits directly to version, qub_id, body_hash, unlock_at, sender_label, and reply_to (plus the fixed domain separator and org_id_present byte). qub_id is itself derived from version, content_type, created_at, unlock_at, outcome_at, drand_round, and body_hash via the §4.1 preimage, so any change to those fields produces a different qub_id and invalidates the signature transitively.
+The authenticated surface is therefore:

 Field Authenticated by signature How